c-r-h/c-r-h/README.md

   right.
 Proud to be part of a cool family.
 - **File Servers**<br/>
   I have a set of [Linux MD RAID][LinuxRAID] based Samba fileservers that I run in my basement.
-I use CentOS7 Linux Minimal and add what I need if I need it, but these systems don't need much.
-I use these systems for home, business, and personal data storage, and sometimes a bit of code testing.
+They're built on CentOS7 Minimal, and I add what packages I need if I need them but these systems don't need much.
+I use these systems for business and personal data storage, and sometimes a bit of code testing.
+I will be switching to Ubuntu Server as CentOS7 approaches end of life.
-  The next time I set up a storage server I want to give Ubuntu Server a spin.
 <br clear="both"/>

 ### 💡 Ideas